spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/atoms/icon-sprite/README.md

 # icon-sprite (atom)

-Create a collection of icons.
+Creates a sprite with collection of svg icons can be used via icon component with specific icon name.